thefozcat/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The Document Object Model.
 It is an object representation of html elements on a web page.

 2. What is an event?